 Avian as NPCs

 Avian NPCs are very common.
-Lone Avian Merchants can pop up on nearly any world (both through normal planetary generation and temporarily as part of a Quest), and spaceships and space stations may have Apex crew.
+Lone Avian Merchants can pop up on nearly any world (both through normal planetary generation and temporarily as part of a Quest), and spaceships and space stations may have Avian crew.
 Avian can appear as NPCs in mixed-race planetary Microdungeons such as Savannah settlements and Volcanic Foundries.

 Villages & Dungeons